-In his approach to Jerusalem, Jesus asserted that He was the Messianic king predicted by the Old Testament Scriptures.
-While many people were passionate about Christ’s “triumphal entry” into Jerusalem, their passion was fueled by a wrong view of Jesus.
-Alistair Begg warns us that we cannot make a Jesus of our own making; we must allow the Gospel to shape our ideas concerning Jesus’ mission.
+As He approached Jerusalem, Jesus asserted that He was the messianic King predicted by the Old Testament Scriptures.
+While many people were passionate about Christ’s triumphal entry into the city, their passion was fueled by a wrong view of Jesus.
+Alistair Begg warns us that we cannot worship a Jesus of our own making.
+Instead, we must allow the Gospel to shape our understanding of His mission.

 Sermon Transcript: Print